 LUMA illuminates creative works using the beautiful architecture of Downtown Binghamton as its canvas.
 LUMA is the premiere projection mapping festival in Upstate New York.
-And it’s easily the largest festival for Downtown Binghamton, bringing 25,000 people into the streets in its first year.
+And it’s easily the largest festival for Downtown Binghamton, bringing over 30,000 people into the streets in one night.

 But LUMA is even more than that.
 It’s a commitment to community and to helping to revitalize our city through the arts.

 We produce LUMA because we love the art form, but we also work closely with Binghamton community members, businesses and city officials to ensure the festival benefits our town.
 Our goal, through this free arts and entertainment festival, is to bring as many people as we can into Downtown Binghamton to experience its vibrancy and to patronize its unique businesses.

 Some of the other ways we try to give back to the community include: